Committed to improving the lives of children

 Geoff received an MA in International Affairs from American University’s School of International Service and a BA in Political Science from the University of Kansas.

-Robert Cogorno, Secretary
+Robert Cogorno, Vice President

 Robert Cogorno works for Elmendorf Ryan, a government relations and strategic consulting firm in Washington, DC.